-Brain injuries cause post-concussive syndrome and require use of neurologists, neurosurgeons, and neuropsychologists to aid in proving how the defendant's negligent conduct caused our clients current condition and symptoms.
-Additional experts we often use include accident-reconstructionist, industry-specific engineers and safetyman, and economics to prove the extent of financial impact on our client's life.
+Brain injuries cause post-concussive syndrome and require use of neurologists and neurosurgeons to aid in proving how the defendant's negligent conduct caused our clients current condition and symptoms.
+Additional specialist we often use include accident reconstruction experts, industry specific engineers and safety experts, and economics to prove the extent of financial impact on our client's life.

 Although prior success cannot guarantee a future outcome, our Houston Brain Injury Attorneys’ ability to utilize expert witness testimony has led to many successful verdicts and settlements.

 Brain injuries are some of the most damaging and complex injuries an accident can cause.
 Traumatic brain injuries and acquired brain injuries greatly affect the victim and may not ever allow him or her to fully recover from the accident.
 Serious brain damage may also occur as a result of a severe head injury.
 It is important to know that even if full recovery is not possible, there are options for long-term care and treatment that may help the victim improve his or her quality of life.
 These options, however, are very expensive.